Hierarchy Class

 Definition

-Sometimes a class contains a hierarchy, that is either defined explicitly in the database or not.
+Sometimes the entities of a class form a hierarchy, which is either defined in the database or explicitly in the knowledge graph.

 Example: South Europe is a region that is part of Europe, forming a hierarchy.